 Ease In But Dig Deep

 Neck training is a funny thing.
 If you’re like me, you might be under the impression that your neck is weak and fragile.
 Strenuous weighted neck training might seem daunting, even reckless.
 And to be fair, if your neck is still skinny, then it is weak.
 After watching guys on YouTube curl 45-pound plates, I was ashamed to learn that I could only curl ten pounds.
 And if you’ve never trained your neck before, then it is fragile.
 I was shocked by how sore my neck got during my first week of training.
-But within a few weeks, you’ll realize that your neck is tough and adaptive, and that neck training actually feels quite safe.
+But within a few weeks, you’ll realize that your neck is tough and that neck training actually feels quite safe.

 However, that doesn’t mean that you should dive all the way into hearty neck training in your very first workout.
 The first time the muscles in your throat get sore, it feels fairly similar to having a sore throat, and you may fear that you’ve gotten sick.
 The harder you train in those first workouts, the more crippling that soreness will be.
 Better to ease into it.
 I recommend starting with just two sets per neck exercise and stopping a good 2–3 reps shy of failure.
 That will keep the soreness is manageable.